5fish/SVT-AV1/README.md

 ### Usage

-Especially for 2D content, we've incoperated all 5fish/SVT-AV1's features into 4 simple parameters below.
+Especially helpful for 2D content, we've incorporated various 5fish/SVT-AV1 features into 4 simple parameters below.
-We recommend you to start from using these 4 parameters.
+We recommend you to start with these 4 parameters.

-If you want to try and see how these 4 parameters perform, we highly recommend you to not take parameters from other variants and instead start fresh.
-The reason is that many newer features in 5fish/ conflict with older features used in other variants.
+If you want to try and see how these 4 parameters perform, we highly recommend against taking parameter sets from other variants, and instead, starting fresh.
+Many newer features in 5fish/SVT-AV1 conflict with older features typically used in other variants.

 <details>
 <summary><b><code>--preset</code> adjusts the speed of the encoder.</b></summary>

 ¶ For the best encode quality, we only recommend `--preset 2`.
-¶ However, if you want the encode to be faster, you can try `--preset 4` and at most `--preset 6`.
+¶ However, if you'd like a faster encode, you can try `--preset 4`, or at most, `--preset 6`.
 ¶ On the other hand, even if you have time to burn, as of right now, we don't recommend `--preset 0`. `--preset 2` has a smart system to filter candidates, while `--preset 0` tests through all the candidates.
-This smart filtering system often outperforms doing the full tests, and for this reason `--preset 2` often gives better result than `--preset 0`.
+This smart filtering system often outperforms doing the full tests, and for this reason `--preset 2` often gives a better result than `--preset 0`.

 </details>
 <details>
 <summary><b><code>--crf</code> adjusts the quality and thus filesize of the encode.</b></summary>

-¶ In general, we call encodes with `--crf [<= 12.00]` high fidelity encodes.
+¶ In general, `--crf [<= 12.00]` is reserved for "high fidelity" encodes.
-¶ We call encodes around `--crf [16.00 ~ 20.00]` higher quality encodes.
+¶ The `--crf [16.00 ~ 20.00]` range covers "high quality" encodes.
-¶ And we call encodes around `--crf [24.00 ~ 28.00]` bigger mini encodes, and `--crf [32.00 ~ 40.00]` really mini encodes.
+¶ `--crf [24.00 ~ 28.00]` is suitable for larger "mini" encodes, and `--crf [32.00 ~ 40.00]` for truly "mini" encodes.
 ¶ You can make a test encode, have a look at the quality and the filesize you get, and decide what `--crf` suits your situation.

 </details>
 <details>
 <summary><b><code>--lineart-psy-bias</code> and <code>--texture-psy-bias</code> tunes detail retention in 5fish/SVT-AV1.</b></summary>

-¶ Generally speaking, the higher you set the `-psy-bias`es, the more aggressive the encoder will try to retain information.
+¶ Generally speaking, the higher you set the `-psy-bias`es, the more aggressively the encoder will try to retain information.
 ¶ If you see a detail that the encoder fails to retain very well, apart from using better `--crf`, you can try to increase `--lineart-psy-bias` or `--texture-psy-bias` to encourage the encoder to retain it.

-¶ To use the `-psy-bias`es, you're supposed to set both of them together, each to a value fitting to how aggressive you want to retain the respective detail.
+¶ To use the `-psy-bias`es, you're supposed to set both of them together, each to a value fitting to how aggressively you want to retain the respective detail.
 It's not recommended to omit one of them, or both.

-¶ For high quality and high fidelity encode, a good starting point might be `--lineart-psy-bias 5 --texture-psy-bias 4`.
+¶ For high quality and high fidelity encodes, a good starting point might be `--lineart-psy-bias 5 --texture-psy-bias 4`.
 ¶ If your source has weak lineart, you might want to use `--lineart-psy-bias [6-7]`.
 ¶ If your source has heavy texture or heavy noise, you might want to use `--texture-psy-bias [5-7]`.
-¶ On the other hand, if your source doesn't really have much texture at all, you might want to reduce `--texture-psy-bias` to `3` or lower, saving some filesize while not losing any quality.
+¶ On the other hand, if your source doesn't really have much texture at all, you might want to reduce `--texture-psy-bias` to `3` or lower to save on filesize without sacrificing quality.
-¶ Similarly, if everything in your source is essentially texture, you might want to reduce `--lineart-psy-bias` to `3`, to allow the encoder to go all in in texture retention.
+¶ Similarly, if everything in your source is essentially texture, you might want to reduce `--lineart-psy-bias` to `3` to allow the encoder to go all in on texture retention.

-¶ For mini encode, a good starting point might be `--lineart-psy-bias [2 ~ 3] --texture-psy-bias [2 ~ 3]`.
+¶ For mini encodes, a good starting point might be `--lineart-psy-bias [2 ~ 3] --texture-psy-bias [2 ~ 3]`.
-¶ You can set them higher following the same ideas as high quality and high fidelity encode, but pay attention that, in mini encodes, with some noisy sources, setting `--texture-psy-bias` too high might result in blocking, and setting `--lineart-psy-bias` too high might be a little bit wasteful.
+¶ You can set them higher following the same ideas as high quality and high fidelity encodes, but keep in mind that, in mini encodes, with some noisy sources, setting `--texture-psy-bias` too high could result in blocking, and setting `--lineart-psy-bias` too high may be slightly wasteful for efficiency.

-¶ You should make test encodes, see how each value perform, and then decide on the values you would use for this source.
+¶ You should make test encodes, see how each value performs, and then decide on the values to use for your source.

 </details>

-Using these 4 parameters, using FFmpeg as an example for input, this is what you would do to make a decent mini encode:
+Here is an example command for a decent mini encode, using these 4 parameters and FFmpeg for input:
 ```sh
 ffmpeg -i SOURCE.mkv -strict -1 -f yuv4mpegpipe -pix_fmt yuv420p10le - | SvtAv1EncApp -b OUTPUT.ivf -i - --preset 2 --crf 26.00 --lineart-psy-bias 3 --texture-psy-bias 3 --color-primaries 1 --transfer-characteristics 1 --matrix-coefficients 1
 ```

 For advanced users, you can check [Parameters.md](Docs/Parameters.md) for all available parameters and explanations on what they do.
-Checking Parameters.md is much better than checking `--help` as detailed explanations are only available in Parameters.md.
+Checking Parameters.md is highly suggested over using `--help`, as detailed explanations are only available in Parameters.md.

 ### Build